RakhithJK/dbeaver-dbeaver-wiki/Change-current-user-password.md

 ![](images/ug/Change-User-Password-Dialog.png)

-5. Confirm the password changing to keep the new password for further connections.
+5. Confirm the password changes.
 (This dialog will not appear if the entered password was incorrect).

 ![](images/ug/Change-User-Password-Save-Settings.png)

-Password will be changed.
+Password is changed.